You have come to the right place if you need a step by step guide on how to do Ghusl (Janabah bath) the right way.

 When is it Sunnah to perform Ghusl?

-It is Sunnah to perform ghusl on Friday, Eid-ul-Fitr, Eid-ul-Adha, the day of ‘Arafah (9th Zul-Hajj) and when wearing ihram.
+It is Sunnah to perform ghusl (Janabah bath) on Friday, Eid-ul-Fitr, Eid-ul-Adha, the day of ‘Arafah (9th Zul-Hajj) and when wearing ihram.

-For further questions, contributions or suggestions please comment them bellow so that we can discuss them together Insha-Allah.
+For further questions, contributions or suggestions please comment below so that we can discuss them together Insha-Allah.

 Allah knows best.